 Another method that works, but not as well as the pan one, is to reheat a few in a hot oven.
 This method works better if you want to reheat a few pieces, but requires constant rotating or turning to ensure each piece heats thoroughly.

-You can definitely freeze lavash breads and they actually freeze well!
+You can definitely freeze Turkish lavash breads!

 Before freezing or wrapping your breads, make sure they have completely cooled!
 Place the pieces in resealable airtight bags and before sealing, make sure to remove as much air as possible.
 Place them in the freezer where they won’t get damaged or squashed.